What is Cellulitis

 - Severe pain.

-- Excessive swelling or a “hardening” of the area.
+- Increase in swelling or a “hardening” of the area.

 - Numbness or other sensory changes

-This common infection is well known to a large variety of healthcare professionals and is easy to diagnose.
-A medical history and physical exam will first be taken by your doctor to begin.
-Many times the signs and symptoms they note are all that’s required to make an accurate diagnosis.
-This process is known as making a clinical diagnosis.
-If there’s any doubt then the following tests may be ordered:
+Above all, this common infection is well known to a most Podiatrists.
+Consequently, it is easy to diagnose.
+First your doctor begins with a medical history and physical exam.
+Many times the signs and symptoms they note are all that’s required to make a diagnosis.
+Therefore, this process is known as making a clinical diagnosis.
+In addition, if there’s any doubt then tests may be ordered:

 - Complete blood lab testing

-- A bacterial culture (if it’s necessary to know the precise type of bacteria involved).
+- A culture if you need to know the precise type of bacteria involved.